azclick/yebo-ember/CONTRIBUTING.md

 ## Questions

-This is the issue tracker for `spree-ember`.
+This is the issue tracker for `yebo-ember`.
 The community uses this site to collect and track bugs and discussions of new features.
-If you are having difficulties using `spree-ember`, please search the issues, and if you can't find anything useful, go ahead and open an issue.
+If you are having difficulties using `yebo-ember`, please search the issues, and if you can't find anything useful, go ahead and open an issue.
 Someone will help you shortly.